JureSeselj/kiteboarding-club/README.md

 ## Features to be Implemented

-+ Contact form to send message to KTB instead of leading to a dummy page.
++ Contact form to send message to NRT Kiteboarding Club instead of leading to a dummy page.
 + Links to club sponsors websites.
 + Add a shop for school clothing to be purchased.
 + Add a library of structured workouts for all activities.